 May I never boast of anything but the Cross of our Lord Jesus Christ, by whom the world is crucified to me and I to the world.
 No circumcision of the lack of it is anything, but only the new life that is created.
 Peace and mercy on all who follow this rule, that is, on God’s Israel.
 Galatians 6:14-16 AAT

-God creating us in Christ Jesus is called regeneration
+God creating us in Christ Jesus as new beings is called regeneration

 There, in the washing of regeneration, we see God our Savior, the Holy Spirit and Jesus Christ our Savior.
 God our Savior saved us by His grace (Eph 2:8).
 We are born of the Holy Spirit (Jn 3:4-6).
 Jesus Christ baptizes us with the Holy Spirit.
 (Mt 3:11).
 N. T. Wright puts washing of regeneration “washing of the new birth.”
 (The Kingdom New Testament).